+Guidelines

-Guidelines Please read the following outline of Pennsylvania law regarding attendance.
+Please read the following outline of Pennsylvania law regarding attendance.
 A complete copy of Public School Code of 1949 (P.S. §§ 1-101 - §§ 27-2702) may be found on our website.

 All students of compulsory school age who attend Montessori Regional Charter School or alternative educational placement shall be subject to the compulsory attendance requirements.
 Attendance will be taken each day.
 (Attendance Policies will apply to all phases and models of instruction).

+Excused/ Lawful Absences

+An Excused absence is any absence for one of the reasons set forth below and a parent/legal guardian sends in a written excuse note within three days.

+- 1. Illness

+- 2. Family emergency

+- 3. Quarantine

-Excused/ Lawful Absences An Excused absence is any absence for one of the reasons set forth below and a parent/legal guardian sends in a written excuse note within three days.
-Illness Family emergency Quarantine Death of a family member Authorized school activities Parent Sponsored Educational Trip - Please obtain an Educational Travel form from the office or from the MRCS website.
-Religious holidays observed by bona fide religious groups and religious instruction not to exceed 36 hours per year.
-Excuses from Attending School According to Section 1329 of the Public School Code of 1949 a student shall be excused from the requirements of attendance at Montessori Regional Charter School for the following reasons: If a student is dismissed from school during school hours for health-related reasons by a certified school nurse, registered nurse, licensed practical nurse or a school administrator or designee employed by MRCS, the student's absence from school shall be deemed excused.
-Notwithstanding any provision of law to the contrary, a student shall be excused during school hours for the purpose of obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory.
+- 4. Death of a family member

+- 5. Authorized school activities

+- 6. Parent Sponsored Educational Trip Please obtain an Educational Travel form from the office or from the MRCS website.

+- 7. Religious holidays observed by bona fide religious groups and religious instruction not to exceed 36 hours per year.

+Excuses from Attending School

+According to Section 1329 of the Public School Code of 1949 a student shall be excused from the requirements of attendance at Montessori Regional Charter School for the following reasons:

+- If a student is dismissed from school during school hours for health-related reasons by a certified school nurse, registered nurse, licensed practical nurse or a school administrator or designee employed by MRCS, the student's absence from school shall be deemed excused. - Notwithstanding any provision of law to the contrary, a student shall be excused during school hours for the purpose of obtaining professional health care or therapy service rendered by a licensed practitioner of the healing arts in any state, commonwealth or territory.

+3. The Department of Education shall provide guidance, resources and strategies for families, schools and students related to students with chronic health conditions which shall be posted on the department's publicly accessible internet website.

+Temporary Excusals

-The Department of Education shall provide guidance, resources and strategies for families, schools and students related to students with chronic health conditions which shall be posted on the department's publicly accessible internet website.
-Temporary Excusals Pennsylvania School Code Chapter 11 Student Attendance § 11.25.
-Temporary excusals due to illness or other urgent reasons 1.
-CEO or designee, upon receipt of satisfactory evidence of mental, physical or other urgent reasons, excuse a student for nonattendance during a temporary period, but the term "urgent reasons" shall be strictly construed and does not permit irregular attendance.
+Pennsylvania School Code Chapter 11 Student Attendance

+§ 11.25.
+Temporary excusals due to illness or other urgent reasons

+- CEO or designee, upon receipt of satisfactory evidence of mental, physical or other urgent reasons, excuse a student for nonattendance during a temporary period, but the term "urgent reasons" shall be strictly construed and does not permit irregular attendance.
 A school district shall adopt rules and procedures governing temporary excusals that may be granted by principals and teachers under this section.
-Temporary excusals may not exceed 3 months.
-2. A school district, area vocational technical school, charter or independent school may provide students temporarily excused under this section with homebound instruction for a period not to exceed 3 months.
+Temporary excusals may not exceed 3 months. - 2.
+A school district, area vocational technical school, charter or independent school may provide students temporarily excused under this section with homebound instruction for a period not to exceed 3 months.
 A school district, area vocational technical school, charter or independent school may request approval from the Department to extend the provision of homebound instruction, which shall be reevaluated every 3 months.
-When a student receives homebound instruction provided to a student under section 2510.1 of the Public School Code of 1949 (24 P. S. § 25-2510.1).
-3. A school district shall adopt policies that describe the instructional services that are available to students who have been excused under this section.
+When a student receives homebound instruction, the student may be counted for attendance purposes as if in school.
+A school district shall be reimbursed for homebound instruction provided to a student under section 2510.1 of the Public School Code of 1949 (24 P. S. § 25-2510.1). - A school district shall adopt policies that describe the instructional services that are available to students who have been excused under this section.
 The policies must include statements that define the responsibilities of both the district and the student with regard to these instructional services.